-This year continues live performances.
-It also marks the fifth appearance of six-foot-tall Catrina sculptures, artisanal creations crafted by Forest Lawn’s floral designers and inspired by Mexican Day of the Dead celebrations.
+This year marks the fifth appearance of six-foot-tall Catrina sculptures, artisanal creations crafted by Forest Lawn’s floral designers and inspired by Mexican Day of the Dead celebrations.
 The skeletal women symbolize the return of departed loved ones and are a reminder to be true to oneself and enjoy life.
 Each of Forest Lawn’s Catrina sculptures has her own personality, with distinct costumes and accessories inspired by the early twentieth century, the time period when Catrinas were first popularized by Jose Guadalupe Posada and Diego Rivera.
 Alebrijes spirit animals will accompany the Catrina sculptures, along with live Catrinas at select locations.

 “Forest Lawn looks forward to the Día de Los Muertos events and welcoming our community to our parks,” says Rodolfo Saenz, Forest Lawn’s Senior Vice President, Marketing.
 “We are excited to come together, to remember the past and honor its traditions, and to celebrate the vibrancy of the present.”

 We hope you appreciated this article.
 Before you move on, please consider supporting the Colorado Boulevard’s journalism.

 Billionaires, hedge fund owners and local imposters have a powerful hold on the information that reaches the public.
 Colorado Boulevard stands to serve the public interest – not profit motives.